tompro/openai_client/README.md

 ![Continuous integration](https://github.com/tompro/openai_client/workflows/Continuous%20integration/badge.svg)

 `openai_client` provides configuration, models an a http client for working with the API of [OpenAi](https://beta.openai.com/docs/api-reference/) in Rust.
+This is a community maintained library.

 ## Cargo